-Six Months End

-20)22 2 2021

-Percentage centage Period-to-Per riod Change

-A Amount of Revenue Amount of Revenue Amount Percentage

-(in th ousands)

-Cost of revenues (excluding depreciation and amortization expense) \$ 56,786 38.4 % \$ 45,551 40.0% \$ 11,235 24.7%
+Nine Months Ended September 30, 2022 20 021 Percentage Percentage Period-to-Pe eriod Change A mount of Revenue Amount of Revenue Amount Percentage (in thou usands) Cost of revenues (excluding depreciation and amortization expense) \$ 86,676 37.7% \$ 71,343 39.8%\$ 15,333 21.5% The increase in cost of revenues (excludi ng depreciat ion and amortization i expense) was due primarily to an i ncrease in em plovee costs of

-The increase in cost of revenues (excluding depreciation and amortization expense) was due primarily to an increase in employee costs of \$5.3 million, including an increase in stock-based compensation of \$2.0 million.
+The increase in cost of revenues (excluding depreciation and amortization expense) was due primarily to an increase in employee costs of \$7.1 million, including an increase in stock-based compensation of \$2.9 million.
 This increase includes a \$1.0 million impact related to headcount additions from our acquisition of FastPay, which closed in July 2021.
-The remainder of the increase was primarily driven by increases in invoice and check processing fees of \$1.8 million, increases in cloud hosting fees of \$1.4 million related to a higher volume of transactions processed through our applications as well as our on-going transition of services to cloud hosting, increases of \$0.3 million in software maintenance costs, and increases of \$1.6 million for misdirected payments and reserve for Invoice Accelerator purchased invoices as we changed our estimate for the recoverability of supplier advance receivables.
-An additional increase of \$0.9 million was attributable to the impact of deferred implementation costs as amortization costs continue to increase with the addition of new costs as well as more costs were deferred in the prior year.
+We also experienced increases in IT infrastructure costs, including cloud hosting fees and software costs, of \$3.2 million primarily related to our transition of services from data centers to cloud hosting.
+Additionally, we experienced increases in invoice and check processing fees of \$1.7 million, consulting and contract labor of \$0.5 million, and a \$1.3 million increase in the reserve for Invoice Accelerator purchased invoices as we changed our estimate for the recoverability of supplier advance receivables.
+An additional increase of \$1.2 million was attributable to the impact of deferred implementation costs as amortization costs continue to increase with the addition of new costs and a decrease in the costs deferred compared to the prior year.
+These increases were partially offset by a decrease of \$0.3 million for misdirected payments primarily due to higher costs in the comparable period.